ON Semiconductor (ON) Q3 2017 Results - Earnings Call Transcript

 Vijay Raghavan Rakesh - Mizuho Securities USA, Inc.

 Yes.
 Hi, guys.
-Just looking at 2018, there is a lot of worry around the automotive side but content continues to grow (37:41).
+Just looking at 2018, there is a lot of worry around the automotive side but content continues to grow.
 Is there a way you can take a look in the crystal ball and see how – tell us how 2018 looks just automotive-wise?

 Keith D. Jackson - ON Semiconductor Corp.